rangle/angular-training-slides/slides/src/content/routing.md

 Each route can have different attributes.
 Some common attributes are:

-* _path_ - URL to be shown in the browser when application is on the specific route
+* `path`: URL to be shown in the browser when application is on the specific route
-* _component_ - component displayed when the application is on the specific route
+* `component`: Component displayed when the application is on the specific route
-* _redirectTo_ - redirect route if needed;
+* `redirectTo`: Redirect route if needed;
-* _pathMatch_ - optional propety to match full URLs or just the beginning
+* `pathMatch`: Optional propety to match full URLs or just the beginning
-* _children_ - array of route definitions objects representing the child routes
+* `children`: Array of route definitions objects representing the child routes

 Notes: